Michael S. Sherry

 - Article, “Death, Mourning, and Memorial Culture,” Columbia History of Post-World War II America, ed.
 Mark Carnes (Columbia University Press, 2007).

 - Sherry’s staple undergraduate lecture courses in recent years have been US cultural history since 1890 and the U.S. in the 1960s.
-A new lecture course, building on his current research, will appear soon: “Go Directly to Jail: The Punitive Turn in American Life.”
+A new lecture course, building on his current research, is “Go Directly to Jail: The Punitive Turn in American Life.”

-- Sherry no longer accepts new PhD advisees, but currently advises seven and continues to teach and serve on committees for a range of students in modern US history.
-Past students include (PhD year and current post for each): Petra Goedde (1995, Temple University); Naoko Shibusawa (1998, Brown University); David Johnson (2000, University of South Florida); Michael Allen (2003, Northwestern University): Bradley Simpson (2003, University of Connecticut); Stephen (2009, The Dalton School); Terri Keeley (2013, University of Louisville).
+- Sherry no longer accepts new PhD advisees, but currently advises four and continues to teach and serve on committees.
+Past students include (PhD year and current post for each): Petra Goedde (1995, Temple University); Naoko Shibusawa (1998, Brown University); David Johnson (2000, University of South Florida); Michael Allen (2003, Northwestern University): Bradley Simpson (2003, University of Connecticut); Stephen Mak (2009, The Dalton School); Terri Keeley (2013, University of Louisville).

 - By training and temperament, Sherry is a generalist, or jack-of-all-trades historian, regarding modern US history, happy to advise PhD students and teach undergraduate courses in fields far from his specialty, although most of his teaching has the trinity of war, politics, and culture running through it.